mrin17/Cthushi/README.md

 ###Things we have to do
 Programming
--add cloud puff sprite
-- winning and losing
+- winning and losing, press space to actually continue
 - add score requirements???
-- experiment with grabFood when you are shoving food away

--add character portraits and have them reference getSatisfaction() -make intro screen UI (Story / Unlimited)
+-add character portraits and have them usegetSatisfaction() -make intro screen UI (Story / Unlimited)
 -implement sounds
 - high score manager (game manager not persistent)